FACTS OVER MARKETING

-As we continue to keep watch on formulation science and ingredient safety, this list will be updated accordingly.
-The following are some ingredients of concern that we do not use in our products either based on potential harm to you, our animal friends, or our environment.
+As we continue to keep watch on formulation science, this list will be updated accordingly.
+The following are some ingredients of concern that we do not use in our skincare either based on potential harm to you, our animal friends, or our environment.

 - Alcohols such as Alcohol Denat/Denatured Alcohol, SD Alcohol 40 , Ethanol and Isopropyl Alcohol - many times listed on ingredient lists simply as Alcohol - High chance of damaging skin barrier, increasing dry skin, redness and inflamed skin conditions as well as increasing oiliness and enlarge pores.